 9. Data Protection Indemnity.
 Each party will, at its expense, defend, and will indemnify and hold harmless the other party, its Affiliates, and their respective officers, directors, employees, or agents from and against any amounts payable (including costs, expenses or liability, including reasonable attorney’s fees and costs, related to an allegation) resulting from, any third party claim or suit, to the extent such third party claim or suit alleges loss of data or damages resulting from a failure to comply with the provisions set forth in this Exhibit 3.

 10. Transfer Mechanisms.
 Oversight has self-certified to and complies with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks, as administered by the US Department of Commerce.
 Oversight shall maintain such self-certifications to and compliance with the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks with respect to the processing of Personal Data that is transferred from European Territories to the United States.
-Upon Client’s request, Oversight will also enter into the EU Commissions Controller to Processor Standard Contractual Clauses incorporated herein from https://www.oversight.com/eu-standard-contractual-clauses by reference.
+For purposes of personal data transfers from European Territories, Oversight also complies with the EU Commissions Controller to Processor Standard Contractual Clauses incorporated herein from https://www.oversight.com/eu-standard-contractual-clauses by reference.